Weaverland Old Order Mennonite Conference: Customs and beliefs

 Weaverland Conference Mennonites are dressed plain.
 They used to speak Pennsylvania German, but it is no longer used in church services and there has generally been a shift to the English language in daily life.
 Older members of the church still speak Pennsylvania German when greeting an old friend or meeting a non-Plain friend that knows German/Dutch.

 Ideologically this group shares many similar beliefs with Conservative Mennonites though differing in not having Sunday Schools or revival meetings.
 What characterize this automobile groups as Old Orders and not Conservative Mennonites is that they have retained the traditional forms of worship, communion, baptism, funeral and leadership structures.
 In contrast some wedding practices have changed.
 They identify more with the values of the Old Order groups but share common core values or distinctives.

 Membership and congregations

 In 1927, after the Wenger Mennonites had left the congregation, there were about 500 baptized members in Weaverland Mennonite Conference and in 1957 there were 1,731 baptized members.
 In 1994 the number of baptized members had risen to 4,767.
 In 2008/9 membership was 7,100 in 40 congregations across 6 states.
+In 2024 the Weaverland Mennonite Conference had 56 church houses in 7 states.
+As of 2024, they have 32 church houses in Pennsylvania, 7 in New York, 2 in Virginia, 1 in Kentucky, 8 in Missouri, 1 in Iowa, and 5 in Wisconsin.